thinkshout/thinkshout/blog/_posts/2020-05-04-dyslexia-interview.md

 {:.center}
 <span class="caption"><i class="fa fa-caret-up"></i>Here's how text may look for people who experience dyslexia.</span>

-### Websites that don’t take dyslexia into consideration can be much harder to navigate
+### Websites that don’t take dyslexia into consideration can be much harder to navigate.
 In this interview, [Jules](https://thinkshout.com/team/jules/) and [Rebecca](https://thinkshout.com/team/rebeccan/) talk about how you can make your website more accessible and easier for everyone to use.
 <div class="paragraph"><p><br>
 <br></p></div>